day8/re-frame/docs/Flows.md

 <div id="item-counter-error"></div>

-Your app is working fine, until the next redesign.
+Your app is working fine, until your next design meeting.
-Now, users must be able to choose the maximum item limit.
+Now they want a way to change the max item limit.
 A little contrived, I know.
 But not uncommon from a programming perspective.

-Luckily, our `error-state-flow` factory is flexible.
-It can put together a new flow for any new requirement.
+Luckily, our flow factory can make a new flow for any requirement.

-Therefore, building this new app is just a matter of triggering the `:reg-flow` effect with an updated flow.
+Therefore, putting in this feature is just a matter of triggering the `:reg-flow` effect.

-We build a basic form with the power to change the requirement:
+We build a basic form to change the requirement:

 <div class="cm-doc">
 (defn requirement-picker []